jbqueru/yast3/README.md

 With a fully synchronous renderer, 4 are enough.
 The code is also simpler.

+## Jul 8 2025

+### Thread design feedback

+After discussion with experienced game developers, it turned out that my approach to threading is not ideal.

+In a nutshell, game design is primarily a matter of resampling and latency.
+Every time data gets passed from one time base to another, a resampling happens, which introduces some latency.

+On any machine, the display has its own time base (the frame rate).

+In situations where the renderer runs slower than the frame rate, and especially if the renderer runs at a variable rate and/or not synchronized with the frame rate, there's a resampling between the renderer in the display.

+We note that the ST can't swap framebuffers mid-frame.
+Later machines can do so, with significant caveats.

+Upstream from that is the game logic, which gets constrained by two
+aspects: on the one hand, its output needs to be independent from the rate at which it runs: the game must have the same timing characteristics regardless of internal timing details.
+But, at the same time, the game logic should run synchronously with the renderer to avoid a resampling between the two (and the complexities associated with that).

+Finally, inputs might have their own timing.
+On machines where the game logic runs quickly enough and where inputs are polled by the CPU, reading the input state once per tick of the game logic might be enough (and, depending on machine architecture, it might be harder to do more than that depending on what interrupts and/or timing information are available).
+On machines such as the Atari ST, though, the IKBD pushes input updates asynchronously from other time sources.

+### Thread designs

+#### Simplest: all synchronized

+Run the game logic synchronized with the renderer, assuming that the renderer runs in constant time.
+Use the latest state of the inputs to compute the state of the game, and render accordingly.
+This might work enough for strategy games.

+#### A bit more advanced: account for variable render time

+Run one tick of game logic for each rendered frame, from the latest state of the inputs, but take into account how much time has elapsed since the last frame in the logic calculations, so that the overall game logic runs in constant predictable time.
+This is the minimum for an action game that might run on machines with different speeds, e.g. the Atari ST family.
+For a variety of reasons, this might be implemented as a sequence of fixed-duration ticks instead of a single variable-duration tick, based on tradeoffs between code complexity and code speeds.

+#### Further: fixed-duration ticks and intermediate inputs.

+Instead of considering the state of the inputs once per rendered frame, inputs are sampled more often, and, when running the game logic in multiple ticks, using the recorded past state of the inputs for each tick.
+That way, the entire game logic, as driven by the inputs, is entirely independent from the rendering speed.

+#### Predicting a bit: logic past the most recent tick.

+In the previous approach, the inputs are sampled and recorded at a rate that'll later match the ticks of the game logic.
+However, there might exist some input data that's more recent than the latest tick.
+To maintain the independence between rendering speed and game behavior, that input data can't be kept in any data that's used for eventual consistency.
+However, one extra tick can be computed predictively, from which the rendered can then run, so that all inputs that have already been received when the rendering starts have been taken into account.

+#### Hunting down rendering and display latency.

+It's easy to render graphics based on the state of the game at the time when the renderer starts.
+Ideally, though, the renderer should be accurate for the time when the output of the frame get displayed.
+Building on the previous step, additional ticks of game logic can be run speculatively until the expected time of the display.
+This requires to predict how long the game logic and renderer will take, most likely building from past frames.
+This ideally also takes into account the delay between rendering being finished, the frame being displayed for the first time, and the frame being displayed for the last time.
+Here again, recent data will helps extrapolate future rendering time.

+There's a risk of death spiral here: if each tick of the game logic takes too long, running more speculative ticks will slow down the overall rendering loop, which in turn will cause more speculative ticks to be computed in future frames.

+#### Ultimate approaches

+Not all pixels in a frame are rendered at the same time.
+There's e.g. a delay of 18.4 ms between the first and the last active line in a PAL display.
+That can be taken into account for sub-frame predictions where items that appear lower on the display are run speculatively for a few more sub-frame ticks.
+Chances are, this requires ticks that are at least 2 to 3 times the frame rate.
+The typical 200Hz timer C on the Atari ST, or the 300Hz interrupt on the Amstrad CPC are reasonable candidates, though in the latter case it might work well enough only to consider every other tick.

+Also, and especially if we assume that the game logic will run comparatively fast compared to the renderer, there's a possibility that new input information will be received before rendering has completed, but will potentially be ignored.
+Instead of running the entire game logic first and pushing its result into the renderer, the renderer could be pulling speculative display information from the game logic, which could then use any input information that has been received in the meantime.

+Those two approaches can be combined, with items at the top of the frame rendered first, so that those at the bottom of the frame can take more inputs into account.

 # What's in the package

 The distribution package contains this `README.md` file, the main